About COVID-19 and children

-Coronavirus (COVID-19) can make you sick with cold-like and flu-like symptoms.
+COVID-19 can make people sick with cold-like and flu-like symptoms.

-Australian, state and territory health department websites have the latest and most reliable information and advice about coronavirus (COVID-19).
-You can also call the Coronavirus Health Information Line on 1800 020 080 or Healthdirect on 1800 022 222.
+Australian, state and territory health department websites have the latest and most reliable information and advice about COVID-19.
+You can also call the Coronavirus Helpline on 1800 020 080 or Healthdirect on 1800 022 222.
 Or download the Australian Government’s Coronavirus Australia app.

 - symptoms like those of a cold or flu, including runny nose, sneezing, sore throat, cough, aches and pains

 - loss of appetite

 - loss or altered sense of smell or taste.

 Symptoms might come on very quickly and last 2-7 days.
 Recovery from symptoms like fatigue and cough might take several weeks, depending on how severe the illness has been.

 When children have symptoms: getting a COVID-19 test

 Check your state or territory health department website for more information about what test your child should get and where to get it.

 There’s currently no specific treatment for COVID-19 that can make it go away more quickly.